rahul-verma/arjuna/docs/core/Configuration.md

         - browser.name
         - Browser.Name
         - and so on
-4. `get_arjuna_option_value` call always returns a `Value` object which should be converted to an appropriate type before use.
-5. The `Configuration` object also has named properties for commonly used Arjuna options.
+4. The `Configuration` object also has named properties for commonly used Arjuna options.
 The name of property is same as the lower-case enum constant text, for example, `browser_name`.
-Such direct named methods return appropriate objects rather than `Value`s.
-For example, this call returns BrowserName.CHROME enum constant which is the real representation of browser name in Arjuna.

 ### Project Level Configuration Settings